tomjefferis/CO620-Emotion-Detection-/README.md

 # CO620 Emotion Detection Python
  Python files, for emotion detection using ECG, GSR and Eye Tracking, Results are as classification reports and graphs for each model.
+To view on Github: [Here](https://github.com/tomjefferis/CO620-Emotion-Detection-/)

  ## Introduction